 Experience the best of Iceland in just three days with this winter stopover package.
 See the country's beautiful vistas and thrilling landscapes as you travel the popular Golden Circle, and end your vacation relaxing in the famous Blue Lagoon.
 Those visiting Iceland during the Northern Lights season but only have a short time to see the sights should grab this opportunity now.

-If you are looking for further adventures, you can add on more exciting activities to your short trip, like snorkelling between two continents in Silfra fissure, racing across the white expanse of Langjökull glacier, or a ride around the countryside on the friendly Icelandic horse.
+If you are looking for further adventures, you can add more exciting activities to your short trip, like snorkeling between two continents in Silfra fissure, racing across the white expanse of Langjökull glacier, or a ride around the countryside on the friendly Icelandic horse.

 Make the most of your days in Iceland and visit the country's most iconic attractions with this winter stopover package.
 Check availability by choosing a date.

 Day 1 - Welcome to Iceland

 You'll arrive at Keflavík International Airport, located on the Reykjanes Peninsula.
 Hop aboard a shuttle bus that will take you on a short ride through the vast lava fields of the peninsula to your accommodation in Iceland's capital, Reykjavík.

 Once you've settled, you can start exploring the city.
 At Reykjavík's main shopping street, Laugavegur, you'll find numerous restaurants, bars, cafés, and shops.
 You could start looking for a perfect souvenir while warming yourself up with a hot cup of coffee or cocoa.